 CyberGhost provides specialised options for those who want to watch overseas TV programmes.
 CyberGhost’s Netflix and BBC profiles are designed to evade the streaming services’ VPN detection and work well at this.
 When using them, the rest of your traffic is still behind an encrypted VPN, so you can browse the web in safety as you watch.

-The CyberGhost client takes its design cues from Windows’ Modern UI, with built-in shortcuts to popular websites that are either region-locked – such as video streaming services – or frequently censored under authoritarian regimes, such as Wikipedia and Twitter.
+The Windows client takes its design cues from Microsoft’s’ Modern UI, with built-in shortcuts to popular websites that are either region-locked – such as video streaming services – or frequently censored under authoritarian regimes, such as Wikipedia and Twitter.

 You can also configure extra privacy settings, which by default block adverts and trackers, add exceptions that will automatically be connected to via your normal connection, rather than over the VPN – handy if you use a service that is locked to your IP address for authentication – and configure CyberGhost to automatically connect your VPN if you join an unknown Wi-Fi network.